The Best Lens Focal Lengths For Portrait Photography

 The 50mm lens is the classic focal length that most photographers are advised to start out with as it has a similar (but not exact) field of view to what the human eye sees, making it the perfect teacher for learning how to compose a photograph.
 Due to the familiar field of view that a 50mm perspective offers, this makes it the easiest lens to use out of the three mentioned in this article.

-This standard focal length most often has a maximum aperture of f1.8, f1.4, f1.2, or even 0.95.
-The combination of shallow depth of field with a normal field of view allows a photographer to completely blur out the background of an image while still providing enough context for the viewer to understand what's taking place.
 When used horizontally, a 50mm lens retains much of the strong narrative characteristics of a 35mm lens, but with a slightly narrower field of view and increased subject to background separation.
 On the other hand, when used vertically, the 50mm focal length absolutely shines for environmental portraits since it loses the unwanted distortion that the 35mm lens suffers from.

 One of my favorite aspects of 50mm lenses is that they can be used like a 35mm or 85mm lens in a pinch.
 To clarify further, when composed carefully a 50mm field of view can mimic a slightly wider or longer lens depending on the physical distance from the subject and the orientation (vertical or horizontal).
 This makes it a jack of all trades given that it can be used in almost any situation and still produce a usable result.
-Another benefit is that relatively fast 50mm lenses are generally more affordable than any other lens.
-For example, the difference in price between a 50mm f1.4 lens and a 35mm f1.4 lens is usually quite significant, with the 50mm version being substantially cheaper.

 The danger of using a 50mm lens is that it doesn't make a strong statement.
 A 35mm or 85mm lens is a clear choice and offers an opinion from the photographer, while it could be argued that 50mm is neither here nor there.
 This focal length is also not ideal for closeups unless you're specifically looking for some distortion or added intimacy, which can look great if done well (but often isn't).
-Of course, the great Henri Cartier-Bresson spent most of his photography career shooting with a 50mm lens so don't take what I say as doctrine.
-Aside from portraits, other popular uses for this focal length include still life, food, and street photography.
-At the very least, you'll always want a 50mm lens in your bag.

 85mm Lens

-The 85mm lens is great for portrait closeups as it has the least amount of distortion from the three lenses mentioned here, and is very flattering for the human face due to the compression that it offers.
-Images from 85mm lenses tend to feel more expensive, and viewers will subconsciously take note of the professionalism in the image.
 This makes it a popular choice for fashion and beauty photographers who are looking for a more formal aesthetic in their work.
 The 85mm is a bread and butter lens for headshots and portraiture as well.
 It is the only lens I use in studio for my portrait work unless I need a full length image of a person, in which case the 50mm lens gets used.

-The 85mm lens is the second most difficult lens to use out of the three.
-It does take practice to compose an effective portrait with it's narrow field of view.
-It's easy to accidentally compose too close to the subject and accidentally crop out a limb, a forehead, a shoulder, etc. It's also harder to provide context with this focal length, so be sure to keep that in mind if the ultimate goal is to tell a story with the images.
+It's also harder to provide context with this focal length, so be sure to keep that in mind if the ultimate goal is to tell a story with the images.
 Lastly, if you're looking for a portrait lens that can fill the frame with a person's face and still be flattering, just go with a 135mm lens as the 85mm will eventually introduce distortion when used for extreme closeups.

 Other excellent uses for the 85mm lens include product, food, concert, and even landscape photography.
 I find this focal length to be an absolute must have in portrait photography and wouldn't feel confident doing a studio shoot without it.